riebschlager/touchdesigner-playground/README.md

 ## [fishy](./fishy)

 Instancing circles along a circle and scaling the instances down as they go.
 The effect is like looking at a fish from above.
+This sketch includes a water surface effect.

 ## [flame-fish](./flame-fish)